sftpplus/sftpplus-docs/docs/operation/ldap.rst

 Security considerations
 -----------------------

 When integrating SFTPPlus authentication with an LDAP server, we assume end users only have at most read-only access to their LDAP account data used for SFTPPlus operations.
 For example, the home folder path attribute or the attributes used to select the group membership.

 With direct write access to LDAP, a user can modify their LDAP attributes used by SFTPPlus to enforce access and permissions, therefore bypassing the security measures defined in SFTPPlus.

 ..  danger::
     The security of the LDAP authentication method in SFTPPlus is compromised when end users have direct write access to the LDAP server.

     Having at most read-only access is appropriate.

+When more than one LDAP authentication method is enabled and automatic group association is configured, make sure that LDAP group DNs are unique across all the configured LDAP servers.

 Retrieving the configuration for a username